Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Additional results

 \section{Additional results}

-So far we have shown that AC2CD identifies $\Astar^+(x^*)$ in a finite number $\kA$ of outer iterations (provided $\{x^k\} \to x^*$), also giving an upper bound for $\kA$ when $f$ is strongly convex.
+So far we have shown that AC2CD identifies $\Astar^+(x^*)$ in a finite number $\kA$ of outer iterations (provided $\{x^k\} \to x^*$), also giving an upper bound for $\kA$ when $f$ is convex and satisfies a quadratic growth condition.

-Now, we want to show that the counterparts of these results hold as well, in the sense that AC2CD is able to identify the complement of $\Astar(x^*)$, the so called \textit{non-active set}, in a finite number $\kN$ of outer iterations and an upper bound for $\kN$ can be computed when $f$ is strongly convex.
+Now, we want to show that the counterparts of these results hold as well, in the sense that AC2CD is able to identify the complement of $\Astar(x^*)$, the so called \textit{non-active set}, in a finite number $\kN$ of outer iterations, where an upper bound for $\kN$ can be computed when $f$ is convex and satisfies~\eqref{quadratic}.
 More specifically, still considering a sequence $\{x^k\} \to x^*$, we want to show that, for all $k > \kN$,

 Actually,~\eqref{non_active_set_identification} is quite obvious (it follows from the properties of the limit), but obtaining an upper bound for $\kN$ can be of interest.
 In particular, if~\eqref{active_set_identification} and~\eqref{non_active_set_identification} hold for $k > \kA$ and $k > \kN$, respectively, for all $k > \max\{\kA,\kN\}$ we have that